NoteDance/Note-documentation/README.md

 # Introduction:
 Deep learning models built with Note are compatible with TensorFlow and can be trained with TensorFlow.
-The documentation shows how to train, test, save, and restore models.
+The documentation shows how to train, test, save, and restore models built with Note.

 # Installation: